samplemaker/freefem_matlab_octave_plot/README.md

 #### Examples

-To create a plot read the mesh and the simulation data:
+To create a plot read the mesh and the simulation data first of all:

 ```Matlab
 [p,b,t]=ffreadmesh('capacitorp1.msh');